 Under the WTO, the United States may apply to Canada the tariffs provided in the U.S. WTO tariff schedule.
 As a result of comprehensive tariffication in the Uruguay Round, the United States maintains a number of tariff-rate quotas for agricultural products, in particular on dairy, sugar, sugar-containing products, cotton, peanuts and meat.
 When Canada made it clear that it would apply its WTO over-quota tariffs to U.S. agricultural exports to Canada, it became clear that the United States would need to apply its WTO tariff-rate quotas to imports from Canada.
-The U.S. WTO tariff schedule does not include tariff-rate quotas for all the same products as those on which Canada is applying its WTO tariffs to U.S. products.
-The United States maintains quotas on dairy products, but only tariffs on poultry.
-Canada is not applying its WTO tariffs to U.S. meat, and the United States is not applying its WTO tariffs to Canadian meat.
+The U.S. WTO tariff schedule does not include tariffs to U.S. products.
+The United States maintains quotas on dairy products, but only tariffs to U.S. products.
+The United States maintains for U.S. meat, and the United States is not applying its WTO tariffs to Canada is not applying its WTO tariffs to U.S. meat, and the United States is not applying its WTO tariffs to Canadia meat.
 Canada's over-quota tariffs are generally higher than those of the United States, but trade in dairy products in both directions is limited.